Dear Rumi …

-What does “acceptance and surrender” mean in real life?
+What do “acceptance” and “surrender” mean in real life?

-Do we have free will or is all fate bound, predestined and predetermined?
-This is an age old unanswered question which Rumi says will never be resolved if expressed in this “either, or” context.
+This is an age old unanswered question which Rumi says will never be resolved, if expressed in this either or context.

 Rumi has paid extensive attention to this complex and significant question; evidenced by the fact that he has discussed it in about 70 places throughout the Mathnawi, amounting to about 2000 couplets; particularly in book five as well as books one and three.
 He has also covered this topic in Fihi ma Fihi and Divan Shams.It might appear that Rumi wavers between free will and fatalism; however this is not the case.
 In order to understand his seemingly contradictory stance, one must appreciate his layered and evolutionary cosmology.